Dolly Parton's Success and Achievements in Timeline

 In 1984, Dolly Parton was awarded a star on the Hollywood Walk of Fame for her music, located at 6712 Hollywood Boulevard in Hollywood, California.

-1986: Ms. Magazine's Women of the Year & Nashville Songwriters Hall of Fame Induction
+1986: Named Ms. Magazine's Woman of the Year and Induction into Nashville Songwriters Hall of Fame

-In 1986, Dolly Parton was named one of Ms. Magazine's Women of the Year and was inducted into the Nashville Songwriters Hall of Fame.
+In 1986, Dolly Parton was named one of Ms. Magazine's Women of the Year.
+In the same year, she was inducted into the Nashville Songwriters Hall of Fame.

 1990: Honorary Doctorate Degree from Carson-Newman College